Duck Eggs Health Benefits

 Most folks cannot recall of ever trying a duck egg.
 And since they have not enjoyed a duck egg, many folks believe duck eggs would be undesirable.
 But let’s consider their benefits for health.
 What about cholesterol?
 What about alkaline foods?
 And would they be a possible option for children and adults with egg allergy symptoms?
 Why would a top chef choose duck eggs for gluten free recipes?

 Additionally, duck eggs present other characteristics as well.
-Some folks really enjoy duck eggs.
+Some folks really enjoy them.
 Perhaps you have never heard of valuable reasons to try them.

 First of all, we will consider the taste.
 Many folks claim they can taste a significant difference.
 Others think duck and chicken eggs taste much the same.
 Perhaps this can differ some on the diet of the ducks and the sources you would get your eggs from.
 And each persons palate works differently with differing sensitivity and preferences of taste.